 - Describe the key risk management functions of the board of directors.

-- Understand the advantages of applying time and resources to credit union advocacy efforts.
+- Recognize the advantages of applying time and resources to credit union advocacy efforts.

 - Identify the steps involved in preparing to meet with an elected official.

-- Understand the advantages a committee structure provides to the board of directors.
+- Recognize the advantages a committee structure provides to the board of directors.

 - Describe the key functions and structural components of a committee.